tidymodels/yardstick/tests/testthat/_snaps/check_metric.md

       check_class_metric(1, "1", 1)
     Condition
       Error:
-      ! `truth` should be a factor, not a number.
+      ! `truth` should be a factor, not a a number.

 # check_class_metric() validates estimator